Want to make your post keyword-targeted, SEO-optimized, and ready to drive more traffic?

 Here is a checklist you can use to make sure you are doing everything possible to rank higher in search engines.

-- Use LSI keywords in body (use SEOPressor plugin to find related keywords).
+• Use LSI keywords in the body (use SEMRush to find related keywords).

-- Create a meta title less than 65 characters.
+• Create a meta title of fewer than 65 characters.

-- Create a meta description less than 320 characters.
-(This is a new meta description limit for 2018)
+• Create a meta description of fewer than 158 characters.
+(This is a new meta description limit for 2024)

 Other things not mentioned here:

-- Have related posts after each post to lower down bounce rate.
+• Have related posts after each post to lower down the bounce rate.

 Things not to do:

-- Don’t repeat the same H2 and H3 tag.
+• Don’t repeat the same H2 and H3 tags.
 Read about heading tags for SEO.

 Things to focus on:

-- At the end of blog post, ask users to take action.
+• At the end of the blog post, ask users to take action.

-How To Do Proper On-Page SEO Of Blog Articles
+How To Do Proper On-Page SEO of any Articles

 So these are 10 tips that will help make your on-page SEO much better and more likely to rank on search engines.